shankybnl/shankybnl/README.md

 ### Hi, I'm Shanky Sharma!  👋

 ## 🚀 About Me
-I'm a software developer who loves to build products/tools that increases developers efficiency.
+I'm a software developer who loves to build products/tools that increase developer productivity.

-- 🌱 I’m currently working to onboard applications to AWS Cloud infrastructure (serverless).
+- 🌱 I’m currently designing and building scalable and resilient applications on AWS Cloud technologies.
 - 👯 I’m looking to collaborate on solving problems in the engineering productivity and testing space
 - 💬 Ask me about software development, AWS Cloud technologies, software testing, transition from automation engineer to developer
 - 📫 How to reach me: [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shankysharma/) or [Email](shankybnl@gmail.com)